grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Can't you just use another calculator app?
 There are probably plenty of them available to download from the web.

 **Jane:** That's right.
-I checked them all and none has exactly the same behavior as the one I have used for my tax calculations.
-You see, this app was like a right hand to me and it had some really nice shortcuts that made my life easier.
+I checked them all and none has the same behavior as the one I have used for my tax calculations.
+You see, this app was like a right hand to me and it had some nice shortcuts that made my life easier.

 **Johnny:** So you want us to reproduce the application to run on your new device?